ehdinayan/Study-Journal/study_journal.md

 - We can have a free website with GitHub and Markdown.
 - Forking allow us to make changes in a public repository.
 Then we can try to do a pull request if consider will be great merge with original file in **upstream repo**.

+## Entry 6 Thursday July 15th

+# NEPHOLOGY

+## Introduction to cloud computing

+Nephology is the study of clouds.
+A cloud in technology speaking is just a computer wich we can access through the net.

+We can achieve a "cloud computer" through a link wich is shared in course and is from Digital Ocean.
+With this link we'll be able to have a 2 free months cloud computer called "droplet" in terms of the company.

+Well it costs me 5 dollars and I already had closed it cause finished course, but it is great to learn and use such commands as scp or ssh.

+Once we have created our droplet, we can start doing cloud operations.

+## Connecting to the cloud

+We can use ssh ( *secure shell* ) to access a cloud computer from its IP adress. this should be the syntax:

+`ssh [username]@[ip adress}`

+This info is available from Digital Ocean and we only had to complete the syntax.
+Then, we 'll be ready to operate the server ( *Important select the same OS as we have when creating the droplet* ).

+## SUMMARY

+ssh connects us to cloud computer.
+The syntax is ssh `[root]@[ip adress].` To logout from server it is as easy as type `logout.`

+## Moving Files In and Out the Cloud

+Now that we have a cloud computer we can move some files to and from it.
+To do so, we'll be using scp program.

+First, we enter our cloud server with the help of ssh and create a file there:

+`ssh root@[ip adress].` Then `mkdir Files for example`, and inside this directory `echo "from the server" > server_file.txt`

+So now we have created a file in our server called server_file.txt.
+The practice consist on take a copy from there to our local machine.
+So let's type logout and start using scp program.

+The syntax we should be using is:

+´scp root@[ip adress]:path/server/file path/local/dir`

+In order to copy entire folders, we should be using the -r flag with scp.

+When we want copy files from local to cloud, the syntax would be in this case:

+`scp /local/file/path root@[ip adress]:server/file/path`

+## Talking to other severs

+The most popular program to talk other servers is curl.
+We can use this program to download network files available.
+It is easy if we have the url to file, by using the following syntax:

+`curl -O (*this flag means download to working dir with same name*) [url]`

+One of the most-common use of curl is to communicate with APIS (*Application programming interface*), wich are a few set of rules to communicate with programs and servers on the net.

+GitHub has a big Api to find many information about lot of things.
+Let's try some example: